SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### Soviet Union
 - Claim Bessarabia and Secure Leningrad are now 7 day focuses
 - Turkish straits event gives Russia 10% war support (so it can do War Economy much earlier)

+### Italy
+- Italian oil focuses give a bit more oil
+- Removed the bypass from Ethiopian War Logistics focus
+- Navy focuses are now 35 days
+- Italy has been given a decision which boosts supply hub and railway construction speed for 6 months if they control Libya and Matrouh